Make a claim

 Find out about call charges

-A friend or relative can also make the application on your behalf.
+You can ask a friend or relative to make an application on your behalf.

 You cannot claim the cost of using a legal adviser.